DominicReinmann/Python-Projects/README.md

 # Python-Projects
-This repository contains my python project and ideas I'm making while learning to code
+This repository contains my python project's and ideas I'm making while learning to code